-The structure of the MPhys and BSc (Physics) degree programmes allows you to exercise choice in at least one module in each year of study.
+The structure of the BSc (Physics) degree programme allows you to exercise some degree of choice in each year of study.
 You can exercise this choice in a number of ways.

-- · You can use these modules to deepen your knowledge of your main subject. - $\cdot$ You can combine additional modules from your main subject with modules from other disciplines or choose from a selection of interdisciplinary modules.
+• You can use these modules to deepen your knowledge of your main subject.

+• You can combine additional modules from your main subject with modules from other disciplines or choose from a selection of interdisciplinary modules.